zacharyc/airkit-book/book.md

 #### Users

 This is a list of active users in the organization.
 Each user has login information and a role.
+To update a user's role or information, or to delete a user.
+Select the user and deal perform your operations in the inspector on the right.

-##### User Roles
+##### User Roles {#userRoles}

 Different User roles have access to different parts of the Airkit Interface.

 * _Agent_ This role is for people who will have the most minimal access to your organization.
 * _Developer_ This role is for people who have access to build out applications in Airkit.
 * _Owner_ This role is the person with the most control over the configuration of the organization.
 Ability to add resources and deployments and connect accounts.

+##### User Variables

+TODO:

+* User Variables and portals.

+#### Invites

+The way to add a new user to an Organization is through the Invites Tab.
+Creating an invite can be done with the New button in the top right.
+Selecting the _SSO Only_ checkbox will use the user's OAuth credentials (defined in the SAML section) to log in.
+Otherwise you will assign a username and the user will get to set a password when logging in.

+See [User Roles](#userRoles) for more information about the different types of roles.

+#### Organization

+This section under settings is used to modify organization settings.
+You can see the organizations name, adjust the Authenticaiton properties on the organization as well as modify white label settings.

+#### SAML

+Use this section to upload SAML file specifications for additional forms of logging into an app.

 ## Builders {#builders}